wp-plugins/events-made-easy/readme.txt

 == Changelog ==

 = 1.0.19 =
+* Feature: the creation and modif date can now be shown for the bookings list (when using #_BOOKINGS) via 2 new placeholders: #_BOOKINGCREATIONDATE and #_BOOKINGMODIFDATE
 * Improvement: #ESC_ATT and #URL_ATT are now also recognized when looking for attributes definitions
 * Improvement: the CSV export didn't show the paid status
 * Improvement: when editing a single event, delete buttons to edit the event and/or recurrence are now there (and asked for confirmation)